RonenNess/GeonBit.UI/README.md

 - Changed default fonts.
 - Added option for LineSpace with size 0.

+### 2.0.1.1

+Bug fixes and some more optimizations.

+- Fixed DropDown events.
+- Fixed DropDown exception when setting value before adding to parent.
+- Internal optimizations with render targets.
+- Internal optimizations with strings.
+- Fixed leakage with panel render targets.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.